Computer Programming: Python

 - Practical Programming: An Introduction to Computer Science Using Python 3.6, 3rd Edition (Gries, Campbell, Montojo)

 - Much of the homework (including assigned reading) will require you to write code.
-Since we will use Cloud9 for the majority of our work, any computer with an internet connection and a modern browser (Chrome is recommended) will work.
+Since we will use a cloud-based IDE for the majority of our work, any computer with an internet connection and a modern browser (Chrome is recommended) will work.
 Computers should not be brought to class.

 - Notebook and pen/pencil